 We honor those who loved and lost loved one who were enlisted, drafted, Inducted, or commisioned into active duty of the United States military during designated dates set by the Government of the United States.
 They are members who wear our Auxiliary membership pin which displays a Gold Star, all other member's pin have a blur star.

-A Gold Star member is a mother, wife, daughter or sister who has had a loved one die while in service to his/her country during the eligibility dates for the American Legion.
-“Death while in service” means there is no delineration between "killed in combat" and "dying" so long as death is not caused by the individual's own willful misconduct.
+The Gold Star signifies the blue star has turned to Gold by the death of the relative while in service.
+Death in service means there is no delineration between "killed in combat" and "dying" so long as death in not caused by the individual's own willful misconduct.

 By the National Executive Committee of The American Legion in meeting assembled May 3 - 4, 1967 (and as amended) according to the dates listed for termination of combat activities and hostilities, the Mother of the deceased would be classified as a Gold Star Mother.
 A widow, sister, or daughter of one who died under the conditions is a Gold Star Member.